bazinga94/RecipeApp/README.md

 ## Time Spent

-I spent approximately 20 hours on the project during 4 days.
+I spent approximately 20 hours on the project during 5 days.

 - **UI**: 30%
 - **Networking, caching, business logic**: 50%
 - **Testing and refactoring**: 20%

-Time was also spent researching SwiftUI, and design caching logic from scratch.
+Time was also spent researching SwiftUI, Concurrency, and caching logic design.

 ## Trade-offs and Decisions